theiagen/rhea/README.md

 1. The sample name used for naming outputs
 2. Consensus assembly in FASTA format
 3. VCF file containing any mutations observed
-4. THe BAM file containing read alignments to the make consensus calls
+4. The BAM file containing read alignments to the make consensus calls

 ### Usage
 ```